maxhoesel-ansible/ansible-collection-pterodactyl/roles/pterodactyl_panel/README.md

 - Domain for which Apache2 should respond to queries
 - Default: `{{ ansible_fqdn }}`

+##### `pterodactyl_panel_ssl_mode`
+- Determines how the role should handle the TLS certificates for the panel
+- If set to `selfsign`, the role creates a self-signed certificate and uses it for the Panel.
+  You should only use a self-signed certificate for private use or during testing.
+  For production deployments, please use a service like Lets Encrypt to generate a valid certificate.
+- If set to `none`, the role does not manage certificates - it just loads an existing server certificate from `pterodactyl_panel_ssl_<cert/key>`.
+  You are responsible for providing such a certificate before running the role (for example via Lets Encrypt)
+- Default: `none`

 ##### `pterodactyl_panel_ssl_cert`
 - Certificate file for the apache2 webserver
+- The behavior depends on `pterodactyl_panel_ssl_mode`:
-- This cert must already be present on the remote host
+    - If `none`: This is the certificate read by the role.
+The file must already be present on the remote host and be readable by `www-data`.
-- By default, looks for a certificate from Let's Encrypt, but you can also use a custom certificate
+    - If `selfsign`: This is the path where the self-signed certificate will be stored by this role
+- Default (depends on `pterodactyl_panel_ssl_mode`):
-- Default: `"/etc/letsencrypt/live/{{ pterodactyl_panel_domain }}/fullchain.pem"`
+    - If `none`: `"/etc/letsencrypt/live/{{ pterodactyl_panel_domain }}/fullchain.pem"` (the Let's Encrypt directory)
+    - If `selfsign`: `/etc/ssl/panel-selfsign.crt`

 ##### `pterodactyl_panel_ssl_key`
 - Key file for the apache2 webserver
+- The behavior depends on `pterodactyl_panel_ssl_mode`:
-- This key file must already be present on the remote host
+    - If `none`: This is the key file read by the role.
+The file must already be present on the remote host and be readable by `www-data`.
-- By default, looks for a certificate from Let's Encrypt, but you can also use a custom certificate
+    - If `selfsign`: This is the path where the self-signed key will be stored by this role
+- Default (depends on `pterodactyl_panel_ssl_mode`):
-- Default: `"/etc/letsencrypt/live/{{ pterodactyl_panel_domain }}/privkey.pem"`
+    - If `none`: `"/etc/letsencrypt/live/{{ pterodactyl_panel_domain }}/privkey.pem"` (the Let's Encrypt directory)
+    - If `selfsign`: `/etc/ssl/panel-selfsign.key`

 ##### `pterodactyl_panel_upload_limit`
 - Maximum allowed upload file size for the panel